Reactions to the Mishima Incident: Writers and Cultural figures

-Fusao Hayashi said that Mishima's death was a warning to the JSDF, calling for them to return to their original role as an "honorable National Army," and that his death was a "Death of Remonstration" (諌死, Kanshi) by "using his death to encourage them to self-reflection."
-Also referring to a 1966 dialogue with Mishima, in which Mishima said that politicians only realize decades after the fact that poets and literary figures have predicted, Hayashi paid tribute to, saying, "the kanshi of Mishima and his young comrade are the first and the last, precious and effective self-sacrifices that will stop Japan's landslide itself, and will awaken the lazy slumber of the 'mentally old' who are resting on the big lies of the 'peace constitution' and the 'economic superpower', turning this beautiful – a country of Japan that should be beautiful into an ugly den of Economic animal and Free rider".
+Fusao Hayashi viewed Mishima's death as an act of "suicide of remonstrance" (諌死, kanshi), in which Mishima urged the JSDF to reflect on themselves and return to their original, rightful status as an "honorable national military."
+He referenced a 1966 dialogue with Mishima, where Mishima remarked that politicians only realize what poets and literature foresee decades after the fact.
+Hayashi then commemorated the self-sacrifice of Mishima and Morita as an effective act designed to snap the "mentally elderly" out of their complacency—those who rest comfortably on the big lies of an "economic superpower" and a "peace constitution," while turning a Japan that ought to be beautiful into a hideous den of "economic animals" and "free riders" and driving it toward the brink of ruin—thereby seeking to halt Japan's collapse.

-Seiichi Funahashi mourned Mishima's death as a "Death of Indignation" (憤死, Funshi) and said of the meaning of his death, "I think this way.
+Seiichi Funahashi mourned Mishima's death as a "death of indignation" (憤死, funshi) and said of the meaning of his death, "I think this way.
 'The extreme of expressive power leads to death.'
 No matter how much he tries to express himself, when his expressive power is blocked by a thick wall, he has no choice but to throw away his pen and die."

-Mari Mori was outraged by the remarks made by Prime Minister Eisaku Satō and Minister of Defense Yasuhiro Nakasone, commenting, "The Prime Minister and the Minister of Defense are saying that Yukio Mishima's suicide was an act of madness, but I would like to ask which one is the madman," and mentioned the postwar Japan, that is effectively a vassal state of the United States, unable to maintain its dignity, not treated as a "full-fledged nation," and not "treated with respect" in any negotiations, (Note: Mishima's Geki has cited the "Washington Naval Treaty," the "Treaty on the Non-Proliferation of Nuclear Weapons," and the "Japan-US textile negotiations (日米繊維交渉, Nichi-bei senni koshō)" as examples of unequal treaties that Japan was forced to accept.) and said the following:
+Mori Mari, daughter of the renowned author Mori Ōgai, was infuriated by the remarks of Prime Minister Eisaku Satō and Minister of Defense Yasuhiro Nakasone.
+She declared, "The Prime Minister and the Minister of Defense call Yukio Mishima's suicide an act of madness, but I would like to ask: which one is truly mad?"
+She then addressed the state of post-war Japan—a country unable to maintain its own dignity, untreated as a full-fledged nation, denied respect in any negotiation, (Note: Mishima's Geki has cited the "Washington Naval Treaty," the "Treaty on the Non-Proliferation of Nuclear Weapons," and the "Japan-US textile negotiations" (日米繊維交渉) as examples of unequal treaties that Japan was forced to accept.) reduced to a de facto vassal state of the United States, and effectively existing as no real nation at all—stating:

-Who is insane: someone who is outraged and upset by this ridiculous state of the Japanese, or someone who accepts this ridiculous state of the Japanese with insensitive nerves and smiles peacefully?
-I cannot imagine that the nerves of a normal person can remain calm about the current state of Japan.
+Between the person who grieves in righteous indignation over the ludicrous state of the Japanese people, and the person who accepts such a condition with dull sensibilities and a nonchalant smile—which one is truly insane?
+I simply cannot fathom that the sensibility able to remain unbothered by the current state of Japan is that of a normal human being.